 Regeneration goes beyond sustainability.
 It asks not how we can do less harm, but how we can actively heal ecosystems, strengthen communities, and restore balance.

-- Affordable and climate-resilient homes that strengthen community ties
+- Affordable, climate-resilient homes that strengthen community ties

-- Food systems that regenerate soil, optimize space, while nourishing all people
+- Food systems that regenerate soil and nourish people

-- Renewable, decentralized energy networks that are resilient in crisis
+- Renewable, decentralized energy networks built for resilience

-- Mobility systems that connect and compliment the best transportation system in the world!
+- Mobility systems that complement the best transportation infrastructure in the world

 - Governance frameworks where citizens are empowered co-stewards